JonKing93/DASH/Tutorials/gridfile/object.md

 ---
 # Create gridfile object

 Now that we've created a .grid file, we'll want to start adding data sources to it.
 However, .grid files have a specialized format, so you don't want to read/write to them directly.
 Instead we'll create a gridfile object to interact with a particular file.
-Create a gridfile object using the gridfile command.
+Create a gridfile object using the "gridfile" command.
 For example,
 ```matlab
 grid = gridfile('myfile.grid')
 ```